hyattpd/gbproks/README.md

 or see the Wiki.

-####Questions/Comments?
+####Author

-If you have any questions or comments regarding these scripts, you can contact the author, Doug Hyatt, at doug.hyatt@gmail.com.
+Direct questions and comments to the author, Doug Hyatt, at https://github.com/hyattpd.